Profiling the diversity of Australian universitiesResearch 4 Jul 2013 6 minute read

 This initial construction of Australian institution profiles makes clear that policy makers and university leaders can and must make strategic choices, working together to find the critical balance of institutional aspirations against those of the nation as a whole.
 This is important not only for improving the performance of the higher education system but also in progressing the economic, social and cultural vitality of Australia.

-The full research briefing, Profiling diversity of Australian universities, by Hamish Coates, Daniel Edwards, Leo Goedegebuure, Marian Thakur, Eva van der Brugge and Frans van Vught, is available from the LH Martin Institute website.
+The full research briefing, Profiling diversity of Australian universities, by Hamish Coates, Daniel Edwards, Leo Goedegebuure, Marian Thakur, Eva van der Brugge and Frans van Vught, is available here.